 Fast forward to today and thanks to scuba gear, diving requires little skill other than the ability to swim well.
-And, of course, beautiful waters to explore.
+And, of course, beautiful waters and the best diving in the world to explore.

 Luckily, fantastic diving outposts abound where you’ll be able to see some exotic fish and stay in comfort.
 And if you’re new to scuba, many locales will help beginners with on-the-spot training and certification.